-8.3.8 Planning, Constitution, and Bylaws Committee.
+8.3.9 Planning, Constitution, and Bylaws Committee.
 The charge of the Planning, Constitution, and Bylaws Committee, hereafter referred to as the Planning Committee, is to undertake long term planning for the Society in areas such as finance, membership initiatives, and outreach, among others, and to review the Constitution and Bylaws on a regular basis.
 These activities should be carried out in concert with the appropriate standing committees.

 126.96.36.199 Chair.
 The Planning, Constitution, and Bylaws Committee Chair shall be the President-Elect.

 188.8.131.52 Membership.
-The permanent members shall consist of the President, the Secretary-Treasurer, and the Chairs of the CEC, the Publications Committee, the Finance Committee, and the Nominations Committee.
+The members shall consist of the President, the Secretary-Treasurer, and the Chairs of the CEC, the Publications Committee, the Finance Committee, and the Nominations Committee.
 Chairs of other committees and other individuals may be invited to committee meetings, with or without vote, by the President-Elect at his or her discretion.

 184.108.40.206 Working Groups and Subcommittees.
 With committee approval, the Chair may also establish working groups and subcommittees to attend to specific topics and tasks, as needed.

-8.3.9 Publications Committee.
+8.3.10 Publications Committee.
 The charge of the Publications Committee is to coordinate and manage the publications of the Society.